stavros-vl/de-zoomcamp/03 - data-warehouse/README.md

 The aim here is to get practice with BigQuery and different types of tables as well as performance and cost considerations.
 Functionalities such as partitioning and clustering will be explored.

+## Contents

+- **extras:** Folder that contains a sample script that uploads data from a web page containing CSVs to A GCS bucket.
+- **notebooks:** Folder with exploratory notebook.
+- **scripts:** Contains a script that uploads data from a web page containing CSVs to A GCS bucket (similar to the one in extras directory), modified when files are in parquet format.
+- **queries.sql:** File with BigQuery DDL statements & queries that create external and materialized tables and are used to answer the questions below.

 ### Note

 For this exercise we will be using the 2022 Green Taxi Trip Record Parquet Files from the New York City Taxi Data found here: